maozgal/maozgal.github.io/motion_layout.md

 Explanation:
 Take a look at the ```<Constraint>``` of ```@+id/start``` ConstraintSet,
-* We define the view on which we will want the animation to affect(```@+id/main_iv```).
+* We define the view on which we want the animation to be affected(```@+id/main_iv```).
-* Next, we will define it's constraints.
-These constraints will be affect imidiitlly, as a start stage.
-The current constaints are centering the view vertically and attach it to the left.
+* Next, we will define its constraints.
+These constraints will be affected immediately, as a start stage.
+The current constraints are centering the view vertically and attach it to the left.

-The constaints in ```@+id/end``` are the same. only difference is attaching the view to the right.
+The constraints in ```@+id/end``` are the same. only difference is attaching the view to the right.

 * Go to src -> ```MainActivity.java```.
 * Add the following line of code into animateToEndButton's onClick call back: